gardlab/manuals/labpolicies.md

 * Keep the lab tidy.
 Eating in the lab is fine, but clean up food waste, crumbs, and spills.
 Put lab equipment back where you found it.
 Keep common areas uncluttered.
 Disinfect surface that you use before you leave
 * Be on time.
 Respect everyone's (peers, participants, PI) time.
 * Come to meetings with Dr. Gard with an agenda.
 * Dress code is casual.
 You can dress up if you want; you can wear jeans; you can wear workout clothes.
-On visit with participants or when presenting your work, keep it professional, keep it classy.
-This doesn't mean suits and ties; this does mean wearing outfits that don't risk making someone feel uncomfortable.
+On visit with participants or when presenting your work, keep it professional, keep it classy (this doesn't mean suits and ties!).

 #### Hours and Working in the Lab
+Being physically present in the lab is important.
+In lab you can learn from others, help others, have fast and easy access to resources (and people), and build networks with your peers and senior colleagues.
+While hours in academia are generally more flexible than other jobs, you should still treat it like a job.
+That means working 40+ hours a week if you are a full-time staff member or graduate student.
+You can work from home, but not all the time, and you need to show up for all your meetings.
+To encourage lab interaction, try to be in lab 3-5 days per week during ‘peak’ hours (assuming no other obligations) – e.g., between 11am and 4pm.

+The only exceptions to these flexible work hours are research staff, who must keep regular hours and be in lab 5 days a week.
+I expect staff to be in about 8 hours a day, starting around 9am or 10am and ending around 5pm or 6pm.
+As discussed above, if you are running research participants on the weekends or after hours, I am OK with you coming/leaving earlier on other days of the week to compensate (another reason to document how you spend your time).

+Each of us has different working hours.
+Sometimes Dr. Gard works late at night or early in the morning.
+So, you may get emails or slack messages at weird hours (and vice versa).
+Please respect yourself and other people’s quirks – if you are not working, don’t check email or slack, and don’t feel pressured to respond outside of your working hours.

 #### Communication

-* Answer emails within 24 hours on weekdays.
+* Answer emails and Slack messages within 24-48 hours on weekdays.
-* If you are working on a shared project in Slack, respond to Slack messages within 24 hours on weekdays.
+* Whether you are or are not physically in the lab space, you are expected to be present on Slack during your "research hours" on weekdays.
+* Use meetings and electronic communication efficiently.
+If you have a question that could wait for a project meeting or your individual meeting, save it.
+If you need advice or help immediately, send an email or Slack message.

 #### Outreach and Service